RockefellerArchiveCenter/processing-manual/processing.md

 - Conditions Governing Use [**(DACS 4.4)**](https://saa-ts-dacs.github.io/dacs/06_part_I/05_chapter_04/04_conditions_governing_reproduction_and_use.html)
     - Identify any restrictions on reproduction due to copyright or other reasons, as well as restrictions on further use of the materials being described, such as publication, after access has been provided.
 - Immediate Source of Acquisition [**(DACS 5.2)**](https://saa-ts-dacs.github.io/dacs/06_part_I/06_chapter_05/02_immediate_source_of_acquisition.html)
     - Document the source from which the repository directly acquired the materials being described, as well as the date of acquisition, the method of acquisition, and other relevant information.
+Include information pertaining to the donation and transfer of digital records when applicable.

     <div class="docs-example">
       <p>This material was transferred to RAC in 1992 by the
       Rockefeller Foundation and ingested by RAC as Accession 1992:100.</p>
+      <p>Digital records and their associated metadata were donated to RAC by Simons Foundation and transmitted via secure online  transfer in 2024.</p>
+      <p>Ford Foundation digital records were accrued via secure online transfer.</p>
     </div>

 - Related materials note [**(DACS 6.3)**](https://saa-ts-dacs.github.io/dacs/06_part_I/07_chapter_06/03_related_archival_materials.html)